KmolYuan/Pyslvs-UI/docs/environment.md

 !!! warning

-    Please note that some PyQt plugins are version depended such like `styles`.
+    Please note that some PyQt plugins are version depended, so the AppImage distributions are exclude these supports.

 ## Kernels Requirement